Speak to a qualified cancer nurse

 - heavier periods or periods that last longer than usual.

-Although these symptoms can also be caused by other conditions or medicines, it is very important to rule out cervical cancer.
+Any of these symptoms can happen for other reasons, but it is best to rule out cervical cancer.
 See your general practitioner (GP) if you are worried or the symptoms are ongoing.
-This is important for anyone with a cervix, whether straight, lesbian, gay, bisexual, transgender or intersex.
+This is important for anyone with a cervix, whether straight, lesbian, gay, bisexual, transgender or intersex, even if you are up to date with cervical screening tests.

 Which health professionals will I see?